ashmy2000/coreai_assignment/README.md

-# Smart Notes Organizer - README
+# Smart Notes Organiser - README

 ## Overview

-The **Smart Notes Organizer** is a simple web application built using FastAPI that allows users to create, view, update, and delete notes.
+The **Smart Notes Organiser** is a simple web application built using FastAPI that allows users to create, view, update, and delete notes.
 This app also features AI tools that can be integrated to analyze note content or categorize them based on predefined rules or machine learning models.

 ### Features:
 - **Create**: Users can create new notes with a title, content, and category.